tcb1978/distant-components/notes.md

 ## What's the problem with distant components in React?

+Sharing data/state to distant components is cumbersome and error-prone

 ## What is Redux?
 Why/when do we use it?

 ## What are the steps to add Redux to a React app?